andreeeeeea/ManageFlow/README.md

 # ManageFlow
- A web application where users can track their employees and create and delegate tasks to them.
+ A C# and .NET web application where users can track their employees and create and delegate tasks to them.

- Done mainly to test making web app projects using C# and .NET (Blazor).
-Love it so far.
+ This project is actively being worked on.

 #